-So while trying to improve performance and website speed, I decide to try NameCheap Easywp managed WordPress hosting.
+So while trying to improve performance and website speed, I decided to try NameCheap Easy wp managed WordPress hosting.

 I have nothing to lose in the trial.

-Since I can test Easywp for less than a dollar for 30 days and see if it worth it.
-NameCheap Easywp is one of the best cheap WordPress hosting today.
-With $0.01 cent, you can test NameCheap managed WordPress hosting services for a 30-day run.
+Since I can test Easywp for less than a dollar for 30 days and see if it is worth it, NameCheap Easywp hosting is one of the best cheap WordPress hosting today.
+With $1, you can test NameCheap-managed WordPress hosting services for a 30-day run.

-I purchased the Easywp starter plan and upgrade CyberNaira from NameCheap shared hosting server to a managed WordPress hosting server in the month of April this year.
+I purchased the Easywp starter plan and upgraded CyberNaira from NameCheap shared hosting server to a managed WordPress hosting server in April 2020.

-But instead of moving to Easywp with guesswork, I decide to run a little experiment and let the data guide my decision.
+But instead of moving to Easywp WordPress hosting with guesswork, I let the data guide my decision.

-After exporting files and content, but before the domain name was changed in the Easywp dashboard, I compared the same version of this blog with both NameCheap shared hosting and Easy wp manage WordPress hosting.
+After exporting files and content, before changing the domain name in the Easywp user dashboard, I compared the same version of this blog with NameCheap shared hosting and Easy wp manage WordPress hosting.

-I exported all the content and files from the shared hosting blog to the Easywp blog except for a caching plugin.
-EasyWp already has its own in-built caching function so I found that not necessary to export along.
+I exported all the content and files from the shared hosting blog to the Easywp blog, except for a caching plugin.
+EasyWp already has its in-built caching function, so exporting alone was unnecessary.

-I did this so I would know if there are any significant performance differences in NameCheap shared hosting server and Easywp managed WordPress hosting.
+I did this to know if there are any significant performance differences between NameCheap shared hosting server and Easywp-managed WordPress hosting.

-Here is a screenshots I took during the test.
+Here is a screenshot I took during the test.

-The web page on your right side is the shared hosting server, while the web page on your left is the Easywp managed WordPress hosting server.
+The web page on your right is the shared hosting server, while the web page on your left is the Easywp-managed WordPress hosting server.

 As you can see from the image above, there is a BIG difference in the performance score.
 But it doesn’t end there…

-On April 20th, after changing the domain name in the Easywp dashboard to point to cybernaira.com and completing migration properly, I tested the blog homepage to see what the final performance score is?
+On April 20th, after changing the domain name in the Easywp dashboard to point to cybernaira.com and completing migration properly, I tested the blog homepage to see the final performance score.

-Even after moving your blog to a better host like the NameCheap Easywp server, you will have to sacrifice some blog functionalities to achieve better page speed and performance.
+Even after moving your blog to a better host like the NameCheap Easywp server, you must sacrifice some blog functionalities to achieve better page speed and performance.

-During the migrating period to Easywp, I tested Google Adsense codes on this blog.
-The results are not encouraging, so I removed the codes and let them be.
+While migrating to Easywp, I tested Google Adsense codes on this blog.
+The results were not encouraging, so I removed the codes and let them be.